Skip to Content

 4. In addition to uninstalling the agent, it is strongly recommended to uninstall the existing 9.6.x PostgreSQL database.
 If you don't want to uninstall the PostgreSQL database, it can remain installed but will be disabled when an 11.x Windows Private Agent is installed.
 In this case, see PostgreSQL 9.6 and 14.5 Parallel Installations below.

 5. Install the 11.x version of the agent (see Install a Private Agent).
-On upgrading to an 11.x version of the agent, the PostgreSQL ODBC driver will be upgraded to PostgreSQL ODBC 13.2.0.0.
-All projects will be re-downloaded by the agent.
+On upgrading to an 11.x version of the agent, the following will occur:

 6. To use the agent configuration backup files (optional):